DockForge/SBOMify/README.md

 ### Example Workflow

-Here's an example of how to use the SBOMify action in a GitHub workflow:
+Here's an example of how to use the SBOMinify action in a GitHub workflow:

 ```yaml
 name: Generate SBOM